 Pioneer Park

 If you need a break from the steep climbs and difficult trails of Zion National Park, head to Pioneer Park instead.
 This gem of a park is located in St. George, just a short drive from La Verkin.
+Use a map to easily find Pioneer Park and explore other nearby attractions.

 Perfect for families of all ages, Pioneer Park offers easy hiking trails in the red rock desert landscape.
 There are even slot canyons that hikers of all ages will enjoy exploring together.
 Pack a picnic and utilize the picnic tables and barbecue grills found in several sheltered areas.
 Don’t forget to check out the historic pioneer cabin on-site, as well as the Boy Scout Cave.